TsukiGva2/SAT/README.md

 The solver is currently only tested under [uf20-91 - SATLIB](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html), it may take ages to complete in any other problemset.

+Update, a single test from "uuf50-218: 50 variables, 218 clauses - 1000 instances, all sat/unsat" should take roughly 79 million inferences under this
+implementation, i'll NOT be doing the whole file.

 more tests can be found [here](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html)

 ## Running locally / Testing